Chxnedu/learning-app-ecommerce/README.md

 ## Exposing the Application

 I exposed the application using a `LoadBalancer` Service.
-This Service type creates a Load balancer on AWS and outputs the url which the application can be accessed on when `kubectl get service` is run.
+This Service type creates a Load balancer on AWS and outputs the URL which the application can be accessed on when `kubectl get service` is run.
 My issue with this implementation is that the load balancer was using HTTP and not HTTPS, which I had to change.

 After digging into how to enable SSL termination on my application, I discovered how `annotations` can be used to connect an AWS Certificate Manager (ACM) Certificate to a Kubernetes LoadBalancer Service.
 To enable this, you need to have a domain with an ACM Certificate, and include the following annotations in your Service manifest;